bl4de/DebugDuck.js/README.md

 ```
 **printvar(value)**

 Equal to 'console.log(value)'.
-Output will be formatted using setting from setstyle() and setprefix(), or default Duck's settings (see DebigDuck.js, definitions of defBgColor, defColor, ddStyle, timerStyle)
+Output will be formatted using settings from setstyle() and setprefix(), or default Duck's settings (see DebigDuck.js, definitions of defBgColor, defColor, ddStyle, timerStyle)